PoCInnovation/Pool2023/Software/day02/2 - ORM/Typescript/README.md

 - link an artist to a music
 - remove an artist from a music

+You can also write your own tests based on the ones we gave you for the previous steps to make sure everything works as intended 👍

-> Don't forget to handle errors and check that everything works with the tests 😃
+> Don't forget to handle errors 😃

 ## Bonus